cea-hpc/modules/doc/source/modulefile.rst

 Modules Variables
 -----------------

+.. mfvar:: ModulesCurrentModulefile

-The ``ModulesCurrentModulefile`` variable contains the full pathname of the *modulefile* being interpreted.
+ The :mfvar:`ModulesCurrentModulefile` variable contains the full pathname of the *modulefile* being interpreted.

 .. _Locating Modulefiles: